 Find the vendor to meet your needs

 There are nearly 400 suppliers in the vehicle lift market.
-Market share concentration among suppliers is low; the top four suppliers account for close to 26.0% of total market revenue.
+Market share concentration among suppliers is low.
+The top four suppliers account for about 25.0% of total market revenue.
 Overall, the market is highly fragmented because products do not differ much in terms of quality or functionality.
-Additionally, many...
+Additionally, many buyers...
 Subscribe to learn more.

 Questions to ask potential suppliers